kshyam/kubeify/_posts/2025-02-11-2025-01-15-how-to-secure-nginx-with-ssl-using-certbot-on-ubuntu.md

 ---
-title: 2025-01-15-How to Secure Nginx with SSL Using Certbot on Ubuntu
+title: How to Secure Nginx with SSL Using Certbot on Ubuntu
 description: Securing your website with SSL (Secure Sockets Layer) is crucial for encrypting data and ensuring secure communication between a web server and users.